Getting to Know the IFS Model: An Experiential Approach for Helping Professionals

 Access to The Center Club’s fitness facilities for workshop participants.

 Attached parking garage for convenient arrival and departure.
+Parking is $10/day additional cost.

 ADA accessible, with elevator access, accessible restrooms, and designated parking